 Naples, Italy is a hidden gem.
-A destination which scared off many tourists in the past, rumored to be dangerous and gritty, it’s really a cultural and foodie mecca for visitors wanting a true authentic Italian experience.
+A destination that scared off many tourists in the past, rumored to be dangerous and gritty, it’s actually a cultural and foodie mecca for visitors wanting a truly authentic Italian experience.
 Plan to embrace the vibrant energy of the city by doing and seeing some of the items on this list.
 After all, they say that Rome is the heart of Italy, but Naples is the soul of the country.

 Roam the Ancient Ruins